-How often you should wash your bedding — and the right way to do it
+How often you should wash your sheets — and the right way to do it

 - Select the cycle that fits the soil level of the sheets — normal for light soil, heavy duty for stains and heavy soil.
 Over-washing causes sheets to wear out faster.

-- White and light-colored cotton sheets wash well in any water temperature.
+- White and light-colored cotton sheets wash well in the washing machine on any water temperature.
 However, during the cold and flu season, Zeitler suggests sanitizing your sheets by washing them on a hot/warm cycle.
 This will also help reduce allergens.

 - To keep darker colored sheets from fading, use cool water to wash and rinse.